Loops & Branches

 Branches

-Closely related to looping is branching.
-As you've already seen, you can conditionally return different events.
-Let's see a workflow that branches into two different paths.
-First let's create some custom events:
+As you've already seen, you can conditionally return different events from a node to define custom execution flows.
+In this section we'll see an example of a workflow that branches into two different paths.

 namespace App\Neuron;